-Note 14.
+Note 15.
 Matters Related to Historical Stock Option Practices

 Since May 2006, the Company has incurred substantial expenses for legal, accounting, tax and other professional services in connection with matters associated with or stemming from its historical stock option practices.
-In fiscal years 2010, 2009 and 2008, respectively, approximately \$3.3 million (net of insurance recovery of \$8.7 million), \$1.6 million (net of insurance recovery of \$250,000) and \$6.2 million of legal expenses were incurred in relation to these matters.
-The Company expects to continue to incur significant expense in connection with the on-going government inquiries and class action litigation.
+In fiscal years 2011, 2010 and 2009, respectively, approximately \$13.6 million, \$3.3 million (net of insurance recovery of \$8.7 million) and \$1.6 million (net of insurance recovery of \$250,000) of legal expenses and liability accruals were recorded in relation to these matters.
 These expenses include claims for advancement of legal expenses to current and former directors, officers and executives under pre-existing indemnification agreements and to other current and former employees under the California Labor Code and a resolution of the Board of Directors authorizing such advances.
-See Note 11 for additional information regarding indemnification.
+See Note 12 for additional information regarding indemnification.